mjl-/vijs/readme.txt

 alternative.
 Unfortunately, the obvious alternative "ctrl-[" is interpreted by firefox as "back" and can't be intercepted.

-# Todo

-- Plenty of vi/vim keys haven't been implemented yet.
+Plenty of vi/vim keys haven't been implemented yet.
 People typically use a subset of all the many vi/vim key bindings.
 Please submit a PR for commands you're missing and want.
 Keep the code maintainable.
-- Replace mode.
-- Repeat doesn't always work nicely with commands on visual selections.
-- Implement some motion commands more precisely, also dependent on mode.
-- Chrome/chromium add-on, if feasible.
-- Package up vi.js to a decent module registry (jsr?).
-- Wait for someone to explain how everyone else gets vi editing in their browsers...

 # Other work